MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 {{ Fill in the Synopsis }}

 ### [Set-CMObjectSecurityScope](Set-CMObjectSecurityScope.md)
-Sets the security scopes for Configuration Manager objects.
+Add or remove security scopes for Configuration Manager objects.
+This cmdlet is deprecated.

 ### [Set-CMOneDriveBusinessProfile](Set-CMOneDriveBusinessProfile.md)
 Configure a OneDrive for Business profile policy.